 - Individualized Personal Fitness I – FIT 8214 – 6 weeks (30 minute sessions 3 times per week) – Cost $120

 - Individualized Personal Fitness II – FIT 8215 – 6 weeks (60 minute sessions 3 times per week) – Cost $250

 Richland Community Employee Membership

-Fitness Center Fees are waived for Richland Community College Employees working 15 or more hours per week during the semester.
+Fitness Center Fees are waived for Richland Community College Full-Time & Part-Time Employees working 15 or more hours per week during the current semester.

 Fitness Center Services

 Fitness assessments are designed to help you track your progress and help assist in the development of your fitness program.
-Regular fitness testing can objectively measure the effectiveness of your program and can possibly save you months or even years of hard work.
+Regular fitness testing can objectively measure the effectiveness of your program, help set goals and can possibly save you months or even years of hard work.
 If progress is not significant, immediate changes can be made to your program.
-The P.E.
-Instructor & Fitness Center Assistants can help you decide the assessments most compatible with your fitness goals and how often you should test.
+The Fitness Center staff can help you decide the assessments most compatible with your fitness goals and how often you should test.

 Circuit training is a form of cardiovascular and resistance training designed to be easy to follow and target fat loss, muscle building and cardiovascular fitness.
 An exercise “circuit” is one completion of all prescribed exercises in the program.
 Our trainers conduct free orientations that include full-body exercise training using a combination of strength, cardio machines and free weights.
-Workout Training Log Cards are utilized in conjunction with our unique interactive fitness assessment system.
-The program helps guide you through your own personalized exercise routine and tracks your performance.
-The trainers will assist you in updating your workouts to ensure your continued success.
+Workout Summary Log Cards are utilized in conjunction with our unique interactive fitness assessment system.
+The program helps guide you through your own personalized exercise routine and helps you track your performance.
+The Fitness Center staff will assist you in updating your workouts to ensure your continued success.